Getting started

 On the Replit home screen, describe your app idea and select Mobile app as the app type.

-- Mobile: In the Replit Mobile App, tap Open in Expo Go at the top of the preview.
+- On a real phone with Expo Go: Install Expo Go on your iPhone or Android device.
+On desktop, select Open in Expo Go in the Preview panel and scan the QR code.
+In the Replit Mobile App, tap Open in Expo Go at the top of the preview.

 Build a mobile app when you want:- A native experience: Fast performance, smooth interactions, and platform-native UI.